Bohemian Vendetta

-Bohemian Vendetta was an American garage rock and psychedelic band from Long Island, New York, who were active from 1966-1968.
+Bohemian Vendetta was an American garage rock and psychedelic band from Long Island, New York, who were active from 1966 to 1968.
 In addition to recording two officially released singles and several previously unissued demos, they cut a self-titled album, Bohemian Vendetta, released by Mainstream Records in 1968.

 History

 Bohemian Vendetta was formed as the Bohemians in 1966 in Long Island, New York.
 Their original lineup consisted of Arthur Muglia (also known as Brian Cooke) on lead vocals and organ, his cousin Victor Muglia on bass, Randy Pollock on rhythm guitar, Richard Martinez on lead guitar, and Richie Sorrento on drums.
 Initially the band had a strongly blues-based sound, reminiscent of Pretty Things, and the Shadows of Knight.
 Under this line-up the band recorded two demo acetate singles in 1966 at Ultrasonic Studios in Hempstead (on Long Island), "Irresistible" b/w "Petrified, Like Stoned" (later referred to as "Like Stoned") and "I Don't Go that Way" b/w "All Kinds of Lows and All Kinds of Highs".
 The band recorded demos of several more songs and released the single "Enough" b/w "Half of the Time" on the United Artists label.
 While the single got a spot on the "Rate a Record" segment of Dick Clark's American Bandstand, it failed to chart.

 However, the band's demos came to the attention of Bob Shad's Mainstream Records, a company known for minimal production values and promotion, often releasing albums by unknown bands targeted for the underground FM radio market, and who released the first album by Big Brother and the Holding Company and the first three albums by the Amboy Dukes, Ted Nugent's early band (including their popular hit "Journey to the Center of the Mind").

 From Long Island's Lynbrook, future member Nick Manzi had played in a number of bands in the area, including the Cavaliers.
 He and Faine Jade had formed the Rustics who recorded "Cant' Get you Out of My Heart" b/w "Look at Me" for the Ye Old King Label.
 After the Rusics broke up Manzi joined the Bohemians, replacing lead guitarist Richard Martinez, who went on the join the Cats Meow, who recorded a few singles for Decca.
 In 1967 the Bohemians changed their name to Bohemian Vendetta.
 More personnel changes were to come that year.
 After Nick Manzi's entry, Randy Pollock switched from guitar to bass, and Chuck Monica replaced Richie Sorrento on drums.
 Bohemian Vendetta played at venues such as the Action House with such bands as the Vagrants and Vanilla Fudge.